 Doodles aren’t eligible for listing in purebred registries such as those maintained by the American Kennel Club (AKC).
 Those registries are important to breeders who need to confirm a pure (within a single breed) bloodline, either for show or for buyers who insist on a purebred.

 As hybrids, my Doodles are registered with the Continental Kennel Club (CKC) to maintain a record of their parentage, or pedigree.
-The breed parentage of my girls and their mates is indicated on my Parents page and in the Adoption Kit for your puppy.
+The breed parentage of my girls and their mates is indicated on my Parents page.

 Next > Puppies & Prices